mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### C. \(T-minus 10 working days\) Head of PM, CPO and MLT Reviews

-* Head of PM, CPO and MLT review the title, intro and content
+* Head of PM, CPO, and MLT review the title, intro, and content

 ### F. \(T-minus 2 working days\) Set Up Blog Post in Wordpress